 The Document Explorer

 The Document Explorer provides a tree view of the current document.
 A document can have any number of document modules.
 Each module is opened in a separate window and acts as a standalone page.
 In addition, the Document Explorer lets you select the libraries that are included in the document and to create Object modules and Unit test modules in the current document or in a library.
+The Document Explorer is opened by selecting the Document Explorer (Shift + F2) menu item from the View menu

 In this example, several Document modules have been created.
 Within those modules, additional modules have been created to further organize the work.